shivamVarCS/hub/README.md

 Anything that falls under 'other files' will be zipped up by the packager into an 'archive.zip' file.

+## Local Market Setup

+Read the [LOCALSETUP](LOCALSETUP.md) guide to setup Cask Market locally on your machine

 ## Packager

 To build the packager: